ibexa/documentation-developer/docs/content_management/data_migration/create_data_migration_step.md

 - A step normalizer, to convert YAML definition into your step class.
 - A step executor, to handle the step.

-The following example shows how to create a step that replaces all `ezstring` Fields that have an old company name with "New Company Name".
+The following example shows how to create a step that replaces all `ezstring` fields that have an old company name with "New Company Name".

 ## Create step class